 - Security or securities involved (name and symbol)

 - Details of the trades or unexecuted orders

 - Customer account affected by the activity, including name and account number

 - Whether the customer has been or will be reimbursed and by whom

 - If appropriate, contact law enforcement agencies, such as the FBI or, if the U.S. mail is involved, the United States Postal Inspector.

 - Contact the firm’s relevant state regulatory authorities.

 - If the firm has not already done so, contact the customer and, if appropriate, change the password and/or account number.
 For more information, view ways a firm can help a customer that has been the victim of identity theft.

-- Determine whether any unauthorized person has gained access to an account holder’s personally identifiable information and, if so, whether the firm must provide a specific type of notification to the customer or others under state law regarding the loss of the customer’s information.
-Some states require notice to the Attorney General or other state law enforcement agencies if a customer’s “personally identifiable financial information” has been compromised.
+- Determine whether any unauthorized person has gained or potentially has gained access to an account holder’s personally identifiable information and, if so, whether the firm must provide a specific type of notification to the customer or others under state law regarding the loss of the customer’s information.
+Some states may require notice to the State Attorney General or other state law enforcement agencies in addition to customer notification.